AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

 ### What is a fold?

-Instead of a direct definition or quoting the documentation, I would like to describe it in the simplest way possible. **Fold** is an operation that takes an init element and a collection and then aggregates (folds) it into a single value.
-This single value can be anything - a sum, a concatenation or even a new collection.
+Instead of a direct definition or quoting the documentation, I would like to describe it in the simplest way possible.
+The **fold** is an operation that takes an init element and a collection and then aggregates (folds) it into a single value.
+This single value can be anything - a sum, a concatenation, or even a new collection.
 Simple, isn't it?

 ![Fold definition example](fold_definition_example.png)

-### What is associativity and commutativity?
+### What are associativity and commutativity?

 When an operation is **associative**, it means that no matter how we put parentheses in it, the result will be the same.
 For example, addition is